-In any project team we have different team members playing different roles.
-There are project manager,business analyst, architects, designers, developers, testers, quality analyst etc in the team who play different role in the team.
+In any project team, we have different team members playing different roles.
+There are a project manager, business analyst, architects, designers, developers, testers, quality analyst etc. in the team who play a different role in the team.

 In PEGA PRPC system there are seven pre-defined standard roles.
 These are following